hakwerk/labca/README.md

 ## Install

 LabCA is best run on its own server / virtual machine to prevent any issues caused by conflicting applications.
-On a freshly installed Linux machine (currently only tested with Debian 9/stretch and Debian 10/buster) run this command as root user:
+On a freshly installed Linux machine (currently only tested with Debian 9/stretch, Debian 10/buster and Ubuntu 18.04) run this command as root user (or as a regular user that already is in the sudo group):

 ```sh
 curl -sSL https://raw.githubusercontent.com/hakwerk/labca/master/install | bash